sinarueeger/webpage/blogdown/content/page/about.md

 ## Other than that...

-I am a keen cyclist and blog about bike packing [here](https://medium.com/@sinarueeger/).
+I am a keen cyclist and blog about bikepacking [here](https://medium.com/@sinarueeger/).